Mercy-rotich41/requirement-analysis/README.md

 By identifying potential issues early in the project lifecycle, Requirement Analysis minimizes rework and costly late-stage changes.
 It provides a clear plan that helps in resource allocation, risk management, and accurate time estimation.

 Additional benefits include improved software quality, easier testing and validation, and greater user satisfaction.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several structured activities that ensure the final system meets user needs and expectations.
+The five key activities include:

+- **Requirement Gathering**
+  This is the process of collecting information from stakeholders, users, and clients to understand their needs.
+It involves identifying who the stakeholders are and determining what they expect from the system.

+- **Requirement Elicitation**
+  Involves engaging stakeholders using techniques such as interviews, questionnaires, brainstorming sessions, and workshops to extract detailed requirements.
+It focuses on uncovering both explicit and hidden needs.

+- **Requirement Documentation**
+  All gathered and elicited requirements are clearly recorded in formal documents.
+These documents provide a reference for designers, developers, and testers throughout the project lifecycle.

+- **Requirement Analysis and Modeling**
+  This step focuses on evaluating the requirements for clarity, completeness, consistency, and feasibility.
+It may involve creating models such as data flow diagrams, use case diagrams, or entity-relationship diagrams to visually represent the system.

+- **Requirement Validation**
+  Ensures that the documented requirements accurately reflect the stakeholders' needs.
+Validation helps identify gaps, ambiguities, and conflicts before development begins.
+It often involves reviews, walkthroughs, and prototyping.

+These activities collectively help establish a strong foundation for building reliable, user-centric software systems.